Hida-Takayama – 飛弾高山

 From the Takayama station, all tourist attractions in Takayama are within walking distance!

-I have been to Takayama during spring and autumn, and each season had its unique atmosphere.
+We have been to Takayama during spring and autumn, each season had its unique atmosphere.

 Going out from the station, heading east, after a short walk you see the Miyagawa River, and just by crossing the bridge, you immediately find yourself in the old town.